Ironhack-data-bcn-january-2023/project-IV-sql-tableau/README.md

 5. Now you have a clean database.
 Do queries and subqueries if you can.

+6. Use another source of data so you can have more detailed analysis.
+You can just relate it semantically.
+This will help you generate Tableau visualizations.

-6. Generate a Tableau dashboard with the insights you found.
+7. Generate a Tableau dashboard with the insights you found.

 ## Project Goals